 November is gearing up to be a big month in the gaming world.
-Microsoft is launching both the Xbox Series X and Series S, while it's also highly likely the Sony PS5 and its disc-less sibling, the PS5 Digital Edition will also touch down around the same time.
+Microsoft is launching the Xbox Series X and Series S on the 10th, while the Sony PS5 and its disc-less sibling, the PS5 Digital Edition will touch down the following week.

 Xbox Series X vs Xbox Series S: price

 Given that the Xbox Series S is lower-specced than the Series X, you would expect it to be cheaper.
 And you'd be right.

 The Series S costs £250 ($299, €299, AU$499).
 That's a lot cheaper than the £450 ($499, €499, AU$749) that Xbox is charging for the Series X.